cyyself/wg-bench/README.md

 ## Test Results

-\* refers to this device that may have quite a difference in speed with different configurations.
+\* refers to this device having quite a difference in speed with different configurations.

 | Device / CPU                   | OS / Kernel / iperf Param  | Speed          |
 | ------------------------------ | -------------------------- | -------------- |